Skip to main content

 Secure the VPS

-Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports PicoClaw actually needs, protect PicoClaw config/security files and channel credentials, keep packages updated, and use backups or snapshots before major changes.
+Use SSH keys where possible, restrict password login if appropriate, enable a firewall, expose only the ports PicoClaw actually needs, and protect PicoClaw config/security files.

 Test the Setup

-Confirm the PicoClaw process starts, check logs, test provider authentication, test any webhook or interface the setup uses, restart the VPS, and confirm the service returns cleanly.
+Confirm PicoClaw starts, inspect logs, test provider authentication, test any webhook or interface the setup uses, restart the VPS, and confirm the service returns cleanly.

 Maintain It Over Time